awsdocs/amazon-ecs-developer-guide/doc_source/create-service-discovery.md

            "CreateDate": 1519777852.502,
            "UpdateDate": 1519777856.086,
            "Targets": {
               "NAMESPACE": "ns-uejictsjen2i4eeg"
            }
        }
    }
    ```

-1. Using the `NAMESPACE` ID from the previous output, create a service discovery service named `myapplication`\.
-Copy the service discovery service ID as it is used in subsequent commands:
+1. Using the `NAMESPACE` ID from the output of the previous step, create a service discovery service\.
+This example creates a service named `myapplication`\.
+Make note of the service ID and ARN because you use them in subsequent commands\.

    ```
-   aws servicediscovery create-service --name myapplication --dns-config "NamespaceId="ns-uejictsjen2i4eeg",DnsRecords=[{Type="A",TTL="300"}]" --health-check-custom-config FailureThreshold=1 --region us-east-1
+   aws servicediscovery create-service \
+         --name myapplication \
+         --dns-config "NamespaceId="ns-uejictsjen2i4eeg",DnsRecords=[{Type="A",TTL="300"}]" \
+         --health-check-custom-config FailureThreshold=1
    ```

-   Output:
+   The output is as follows\.

    ```
    {
        "Service": {
           "Id": "srv-utcrh6wavdkggqtk",
            "Arn": "arn:aws:servicediscovery:region:aws_account_id:service/srv-utcrh6wavdkggqtk",
            "Name": "myapplication",
            "DnsConfig": {